-When you really stick with the 70/20/5 ratio, you don’t have to worry so much about net carbs versus whole carbs.
+You don’t have to worry so much about net carbs versus whole carbs.
 The crab cakes recipe does call for oats, but the ratio fits in with the Keto plan perfectly.

 The other consideration when eating the Keto way is to ensure that you get plenty of healthy protein, as you do with all the recipes listed.
 Good fats in these recipes come from avocado, chicken broth, oils and beef.